StonedEdge/Retro-Lite-CM4/README.md

 - Fuel gauge for accurate battery SoC monitoring - MAX17055, custom battery indicator shown in steps of 10 icons, plus %SoC value, via dispmanx APIs on a TFT HDMI driven panel
 - Charging indicator
 - HDMI switching scripts, to shutdown and reboot to external HDMI with an overclock applied
-- ATMEGA32u4 internal USB 2.0 controller
+- ATMEGA32u4 internal USB 2.0 HID controller
 - Brightness and volume HUD adjustment, in steps of 10 icons.
 Brightness is adjusted by holding select + up/down on the DPAD
 - Custom menu, activated by pushing select + R3.
 The menu consists of 4 sections (1.
 Battery Information, 2.
 Controller Calibration, 3.
 Onscreen Keyboard, 4.
 Settings Menu) -   courtesy of Dmcke5's hard work and ideas :D
 - USB-C PD charging capabilities up to 15v (0.5C charge rate at 2A) with an original Nintendo Switch charger